madkous/snake-rs/README.md

 # Snake

-Simple version of snake built in Rust to explore integration of 'specs' and 'ggez'.
+Simple version of snake built in Rust to explore integration of `specs` and `ggez`.

 ## Controls
  - arrow keys for movement